Business

 Dropbox: SaaS pricing model template

-It employs a freemium model for its cloud storage service.
-Users can store a limited amount of data for free and are encouraged to upgrade to paid plans for additional storage and features.
+It has a freemium model of its cloud storage service.
+Users are given a free storage of a certain quantity of data and are urged to upgrade to paid plans in order to have higher storage and functionality.

 4. Flat rate SaaS pricing model